fernandalandim/gran0467.github.io/README.md

 **Masterhead banner:**

 I have to admit that this banner took me a lot of time to figure out how to do it.
-I knew that it was possible to do it using CSS and I since this whole process was a learning process I decided to give it a try.
+I knew that it was possible to do it using CSS and since this whole process was a learning process I decided to give it a try.
 To crop the images with a polygon shape I used the ```clip-path```.
 For instance: ```clip-path: polygon(0 0, 110% 0%, 75% 100%, 0% 100%);```

 **Hiding contents:**